gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 Elm does not provide user-defined foreign function interfaces for interacting with JavaScript code and libraries.
 All communication between Elm and JavaScript has to go through the Elm ports.
-In contrast to this, Gleam makes it easy to define inferfaces for using Erlang or JavaScript code and libraries directly and has no concept of ports.
+In contrast to this, Gleam makes it easy to define interfaces for using Erlang or JavaScript code and libraries directly and has no concept of ports.

 ## Contents